TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-14-how-to-load-config-with-services-in-symfony-console.md

 To get the main config in PHP App is easy.
 Symfony has [a common path in `Kernel`](https://github.com/symfony/demo/blob/v1.0.0/app/AppKernel.php#L59), Nette [in Configurator](https://github.com/nette/sandbox/blob/b3bd786d71bdecec441121cafc63086e58355130/app/bootstrap.php#L18) and other frameworks likewise.

 It's usually **absolute path defined in PHP code**, usually `app/config/config.yml` or `app/config/config.neon`.
-It doesn't change and every developer knows what.
+It doesn't change and every developer knows that.
 If we put the file to `app/config.yml`, it won't be loaded.
 PHP Apps are nice and clear in this matter.

 ### PHP CLI Apps are Free